 Opting In to the ESR Program

-If the ESR program seems better suited for your company’s business needs, visit us at the Looker Help Center or reach out to your dedicated account team to discuss this option further.
+If the ESR program seems better suited for your company’s business needs, contact the Customer Success team at email@example.com to discuss this option further.

 If you have questions, a great place to ask them is Looker’s Community forum, where discussion of all sorts is welcomed and encouraged, including (but not limited to) Looker, business intelligence, and data in general, with other Good Lookers (customers) and Looker analysts.